 AMC Entertainment to reopen 450 U.S. theaters on July 15

+Changes dateline; adds share movement, CEO comments from Variety report, social media reaction

-June 18 (Reuters) - AMC Entertainment Holdings Inc AMC.N said on Thursday it plans to reopen theaters at about 450 locations in the United States on July 15 and expects returning to full seating capacity around Thanksgiving.
+June 19 (Reuters) - AMC Entertainment Holdings Inc AMC.N said on Thursday it plans to reopen 450 theaters in the United States on July 15 and expects to return to full seating capacity around Thanksgiving.

-The world's largest movie theater operator also said it would reopen the remaining 150 theaters in the country in time for opening of Walt Disney Co's DIS.N "Mulan" on July 24 and Warner Bros.'
-July 31 release of "Tenet".
+The world's largest movie theater operator also said it would reopen the remaining 150 theaters in the country in time for the opening of Walt Disney Co's DIS.N "Mulan" on July 24 and Christopher Nolan's "Tenet" on July 31.

+Shares of AMC rose about 8% to $6.08 in premarket trading on Friday.

-The company said it will adopt a four-phase approach to increasing limitations on the seating capacity, adding that social distancing will be enforced across all auditoriums.
+The company said it would initially adopt limited seating and enforce social distancing across all theaters, with every auditorium being cleaned between shows and routinely disinfected.

-In phase 1, beginning July 15, ticket availability in all AMC auditoriums will be capped at 30% of the normal seating capacity and it will block every other row in non-recliner auditoriums.

 ((Shradha.Singh@thomsonreuters.com; within U.S. +1 646 223 8780 Ext: 2804, outside U.S. +91 80 6182 2630;))